JonathanReyess/colabai/README.md

 password = "password" # SQL server password
 ```

-We will store this information in a file called "secrets.toml" under our .streamlit folder.
+We will store this information in a file called `secrets.toml`under our `.streamlit` folder.
 Inside this folder, you should also include
 information such as your Azure OpenAI credentials.